Ivan2navI/L1_EPAM/9. Docker/README.md

 ```
 docker compose stop
 ```
 You can bring everything down, removing the containers entirely, with the `down` command.
-Pass `--volumes` to also remove the data volume used by the Redis container:
+To remove all WordPress data, delete the named volumes by passing the `--volumes` or `-v`:
 ```
 docker compose down --volumes
+# !!!
+OR !!!
+docker compose down -v
 ```
 **:warning:You should execute the docker compose command under the correct directory where `docker-compose.yml` file located at :warning: :**
 <p align="center">